overture-stack/score/INSTALL.md

 - Where is the gnosId created?
 - What is the metadata in the metadata-server?
 - What is bucket.state (storage-server systemProp)
+- What is --endpoints.jmx.domain property for? (check application.yaml's)
+- Where are scopes defined?

 ### Stack Traces
 TODO